TengMCing/ETC3250_kaggle_score/example/README.md

 However, the parameter k is unknown and we would like it to be tuned by CV.
 The final step is to transform all the nominal predictors to dummy variables.
 The reason to perform this step is because xgboost doesn't accept categorical variable.
-You might not need to use this step for fitting other models.
+You might not need to use this step for other models.
 If you feel like the knn imputation takes a significant amount time to run, you could try other imputation methods provided by recipes. https://recipes.tidymodels.org/reference/index.html